rcorre/enumap/README.md

 ```

 Note that we can assign directly from a range!
-Just like the array assignment, it will fail if the length doesn't match.
+Just like static array assignment, it will fail if the length doesn't match.

 We can access those values using either `opIndex` or `opDispatch`: